-Since they are omnivorous the Diamond Tetra will generally eat all kinds of live, fresh, and flake foods.
-To keep a good balance give them a high quality flake food everyday.
+Since they are omnivorous, the Diamond Tetra will generally eat all kinds of live, fresh, and flake foods.
+To keep a good balance, give them a high quality flake food every day.
 Feed brine shrimp (either live or frozen) or blood worms as a treat.
-Besides its regular fare, its diet should also be supplemented with some vegetable foods, like lettuce leaves.
+Supplement its diet with some vegetable foods, like lettuce leaves.

-Diet Type: Omnivore - This fish should be well fed, preferably with a vegetable or leafy diet supplement as well, to discourage it from eating aquarium plants.
+Diet Type: Omnivore - This fish should be well fed, preferably with a vegetable or leafy diet supplement to discourage it from eating aquarium plants.

 Flake Food: Yes

 Live foods (fishes, shrimps, worms): Some of Diet

 Vegetable Food: Some of Diet

 Meaty Food: Some of Diet